-Eligibility for SSDI and SSI Benefits
+Eligibility for SSDI and SSI Benefits in Memphis

 Many people who are unable to work because of a disability may be eligible for Social Security Disability Insurance (SSDI).
 In order to be eligible to receive benefits for SSDI (also called SSD), one must fulfill several qualifications issued by the Social Security Administration (SSA).
 There are three basic requirements to being labeled as “disabled” by the SSA: